Who we are

 To fund grassroots marine conservation projects through business partnerships.

-To create communities of Sea-Changers – people who care about the seas, are willing to take practical actions to make a difference, and have the funds they need to put their plans in to action.
+To create communities of Sea-Changers – people who care about the seas, who are willing to take practical actions to make a difference, and who have the funds they need to put their plans in action.

-Maya Plass is a marine ecology and coastal expert, writer and TV presenter, who can be seen on BBC’s Springwatch and Autumnwatch.
-She has a BSc Marine Biology and Coastal Ecology, and an MSc Integrated Coastal Zone Management and she runs her own marine education business, Learn to Sea.
+Maya is a marine ecology and coastal expert, writer and TV presenter who can be seen on BBC’s Springwatch and Autumnwatch.
+She has a BSc Marine Biology and Coastal Ecology, and an MSc Integrated Coastal Zone Management.
+She runs her own marine education business, Learn to Sea.